s5k/lienquan-backend/README.md

 # Liên Quân Backend

-This repository is writing for Arena of Valor International Championship 2019, to get data via API and Admin modification of the data.
+This repository is writing for Arena of Valor International Championship 2019, to get data via API and Admin can modification of the data via API provided.

 ## Description

-In this project I used Knex (Query Builder), MySQL, JsonWebToken (Authentication), Model-Controller design pattern, and used Bullmq to manage Queue data.
+In this project I used Knex (Query Builder), MySQL, JsonWebToken (Authentication), Model-Service-Controller design pattern, and used Bullmq to manage Queue data.

 ## Requiments